Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 If you disable the Light or change its **Update Mode** to **Every Frame**, the cached shadow manager unreserves the Light's shadow map's space in the cached shadow atlas and HDRP begins to render the Light's shadow map to the normal shadow atlases every frame.
 If the cached shadow manager needs to allocate space on the atlas for another Light, it can overwrite the space currently taken up by the original Light's shadow map.
 If you plan to only temporarily set a Light's **Update Mode** to **Every Frame** and want to set it back to **On Enable** or **On Demand** later, you can preserve the Light's shadow map placement in its atlas.
 This is useful, for example, if you want HDRP to cache a far away Light's shadow map, but update it every frame when it gets close to the [Camera](HDRP-Camera.md).
 To do this, access the Light's **HDAdditionalLightData** component and enable the **preserveCachedShadow** property.
 If this property is set to `true`, HDRP preserves the Light's shadow map's space in its shadow atlas.
 Note that even if this property is enabled, if you destroy the Light, it loses its placement in the shadow atlas.

+### Mixed Cached Shadow Maps

+It is possible to cache only a portion of the shadow map.
+In order to do so, you must check the **Always draw dynamic** option in the shadow settings of the light and then tick the **Static Shadow Caster** checkbox all renderers that will be cached in shadows (in the Renderer component).
+With such setup, all static shadow casters are rendered in the shadow map only whenever an explicit update is requested (or only on light enable in case of **OnEnable** update mode), while the other casters (dynamic shadow casters) are drawn each frame.
+This setup is particularly useful if for example your environment is mostly static and the light doesn't move, but there are few dynamic objects that will need shadows to be cast by such lights.
+In such scenarios, setting the light as having a mixed cached shadow map will greatly improve performance both on CPU and GPU.

+Please note that as part of implementation details, if a shadow is set up as mixed cached, every frame a blit from the cached shadow map to the dynamic atlas is performed.
+This is important to keep in mind both for the extra runtime cost of the blit in itself, but also to understand that in terms of memory a single shadow map will require space in both atlases.

+Another important note, is due to implementation details, if a light with mixed cached shadows moves and the cached counterpart is not updated, the result will look wrong.
+In such cases either select the **Update on light movement** or the update mode to **OnDemand** and make sure an update is triggered when desired.

 ### Notes